K4KarolE/py_09-15_projects/README.md

 - V2: Adding exit opportunity

 12 - Collatz sequence
-- every int number can/will be reduced to 1 if we repaet continously:
+- every int number can/will be reduced to 1 if we repeat continuously:
 - if the number even: number//2, and return value
 - if the number is odd: number*3 + 1, and return value

 13 - Tic Tac Toe
-- symbol choosen by the first player
+- symbol chosen by the first player
 - input / move already taken / win-draw validation

 14 - Automate the Boring Stuff with Python - Chapter 4 - Practice